gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 then reached up himself.

 A few moments later the four of them were standing beside the cage.
-Maddy had her arms wrapped around her sister.
+Maddy wrapped her arms around her sister.
 "I was so afraid," she whispered in Sindy's ear.
 "I was so afraid I'd never see you again."